-The submission concludes, too, that the proposed development is consistent with and will not give rise to any concerns with respect to all the matters listed in RPS Policy 6.2.1 clauses 4. to 11.
+The proposed development is consistent with and will not give rise to any concerns with respect to all the matters listed in RPS Policy 6.2.1 clauses 4. to 11.

-The proposed rezoning will achieve a minimum 12 hh/ha and provide a greater diversity of housing choices, including more smaller more affordable medium density housing than existing housing available in Prebbleton.
+The proposed rezoning will achieve a minimum 12 hh/ha and provide a greater diversity of housing choices, including more smaller more affordable medium density housing than existing housing available in Rolleston.
 An ODP is proposed, which meets the UG-ODP criteria.